-Reading quizzes are given most weeks.
+Quizzes are given most weeks.
 I do these at the beginning of the class period so you need to be on time or you will lose credit for that quiz.
-The quizzes will focus primarily on the assigned reading material for that class but there may also be questions from previously assigned reading/assignments, films, class discussion, and lecture-basically anything that happens in class or is assigned outside of class.
+The quizzes will focus primarily on the assigned reading material for that class but there may also be questions from previously assigned reading/assignments, films, class discussion, material posted on Canvas, and lecture-basically anything that happens in class or is assigned outside of class.
 At least some of the questions should be easy if you have read the material.
-You will be allowed to drop your lowest quiz.
+You will be allowed to drop your lowest quiz (if you miss class or are too late to take the quiz this will become the quiz you drop).

-Homework involving diagnoses-10 points each for constructing three cases.
-What you hand in must include the diagnosis and notes about the criteria which are and are not met, "judgment calls," important issues in the cases, differential diagnoses, etc. Each of the three cases must include at least two diagnoses and at least one of the three cases must include a personality disorder.
+Twice during the semester you need to construct a case.
+This is not graded but must be completed as a part of the course.
+During class we will often use one or two of these cases.
+I will discuss this more at our next class meeting, but basically I'll let you choose what diagnoses you want to highlight and we will put the case up on the board (or distribute it).
+What you hand in and will have ready for class must include the diagnosis and notes about the criteria which are and are not met, "judgment calls," important issues in the cases, differential diagnoses, etc. Typically the description of a case and the related discussion of the diagnoses will involve something like two pages single spaced, although the quality of your writing and the quality of the analysis should be your guide rather than number of pages.
 On the one hand, you should not submit cases which are extremely easy to diagnose ("textbook examples," etc.), but on the other hand, your goal is not to "trick" the reader or leave great ambiguity.
 Provide ample information in the case to allow someone to make an accurate diagnosis.
-Submit via email and put in the subject line: diagnosis-Case X (1, 2, 3) Submitted.
-You should submit the case as an attachment, but in the body of the email, please place the code word "igloo" [no quotes when you put it in there].
+Submit via email and put in the subject line: diagnosis Case X ("X" is either 1 or 2 depending on which case you are submitting).
+You should submit cases as an attachment, but in the body of the email, place the code word "igloo" [no quotes when you put it in there].
+One case must be submitted by February 25 and the second case no later than April 8.
+Interesting cases with more than one diagnosis are encouraged.